xingyaoww/mint-bench/README.md

 **MINT** benchmark aims to evaluate LLMs' ability to solve tasks with **m**ulti-turn **int**eractions by (1) using tools and (2) leveraging natural language feedback.

 Please visit our [website](https://xingyaoww.github.io/mint-bench) for more information and visualization.
+Check [here](docs/DATA.md) for released model outputs and benchmark data.

 > :warning: WARNING: Evaluation of LLMs requires executing untrusted model-generated code.
 Users are *strongly encouraged* to sandbox the code execution so that it does not perform destructive actions on their host or network.
 We highly recommend using the provided docker image for isolated execution.